glassala/divisors/divisors/2_divisibility.md

 80. Suppose there is a largest prime number $p$.
 81. Then, $p!$ is divisible by every prime number.
 82. However, this would imply that $p! + 1$ is divisible by *no* prime number, which cannot be the case.
-83. As such, for every largest prime number which is found, a larger prime exists.
+83. As such, for every largest prime number, a larger prime exists.
 84. If two numbers $a$ and $b$ have a GCD of $1$, then $a$ and $b$ are called *relatively prime* to one another.
 A way to denote that $a$ and $b$ are relatively prime is $a \bot b$.
 85. A way to characterize a prime number $n$ is as a number which is relatively prime to every positive integer less than $n$.
 86. There is a function defined on positive integers called *Euler's phi function*.